OssianGH/road-sim/README.md

 # RoadSim
-RoadSim a simulation of a traffic management system using PyGame, wich models the movement, turning, and stopping of vehicles and pedestrians through an intersection controlled by traffic lights.
+RoadSim a simulation of a traffic management system using PyGame.
+It models the movement, turning, and stopping of vehicles and pedestrians through an intersection controlled by traffic lights.

 ## Installation